NOTE: This feature only works with *.docx files (Word 2007 Upwards).

 However if we turn on Word's Show/Hide we can see that the while the image has been positioned on the left, tabs have been used to position the braille.

 Were you to import the above as it is in to DBT, the braille diagram section would be all over the place due to the tabs.
 Since hard returns have also been used (by pressing Enter) at the end of lines), DBT would consider these are new paragraphs and indent accordingly.

 To begin to correct this, you need to copy the image very precisely.
-You can use Windows 7's Snipping Tool, usually found in Accessories, or a more professional screen shot program such as "SnagIt".
+You can use the Windows Snipping Tool, usually found in Accessories, or a more professional screen shot program such as "SnagIt".
 Make sure you turn off Show/Hide before you mark the area to be copied.